watasuke814/webapp2/README.md

 <img width="1440" alt="スクリーンショット 2019-06-27 19 27 58" src="https://user-images.githubusercontent.com/40481945/60259226-bdd72c80-9911-11e9-9004-1695c656f733.png">

 ## UI,UX
-*  Adopt responsive correspondence to be able to use without discomfort even in terminals such as smartphones
+*  Adopting responsive correspondence to be able to use without discomfort even in terminals such as smartphones
 *  Ruby on Rails 5.2.3

 ## Environment